Corymbia umbonata

-Corymbia umbonata, commonly known as the rusty bloodwood, is a species of tree that is endemic to the Top End of the Northern Territory.
+Corymbia umbonata, commonly known as rusty bloodwood, is a species of tree that is endemic to the Top End of the Northern Territory.
 It has thin, rough bark on the trunk, often also the branches, lance-shaped or curved adult leaves, flower buds in groups of seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymbia umbonata is a tree that typically grows to a height of 17 m and forms a lignotuber.
 It has thin, rough, tessellated bark on the trunk, often also on the branches, smooth creamy pink to pale grey bark above.
 Young plants and coppice regrowth have egg-shaped to elliptical leaves that are 55-150 mm long, 25-55 mm wide and petiolate.
 Adult leaves are lance-shaped or curved, 90-230 mm long and 8-20 mm wide, tapering to a petiole 14-40 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 2-11 mm long, each branch of the peduncle 55-150 mm long and 25-55 mm wide, usually with seven buds on pedicels 3-13 mm long.
 Mature buds are oval to pear-shaped, 6-8 mm long and 5-6 mm wide with a rounded operculum.
 Flowering has been observed in March and April and the flowers are creamy white.
 The fruit is an urn-shaped capsule 12-19 mm long and 11-16 mm wide with the valves enclosed in the fruit.